perwin/pyimfit/docs/overview.rst

 To actually perform the fit, you call the ``doFit`` method on the ``Imfit`` object.
-You can specify which of the three different minimization algorithms you want to use with the ``solver`` keyword; the default is "LM" for the Levenberg-Marquardt minimizer.
+You can specify which of the three different minimization algorithms you want to use with the ``solver`` keyword; the default is “LM” for the Levenberg-Marquardt minimizer.

--  "LM" = Levenberg-Marquardt (the default): this is a fast, gradient-descent-based minimizer.
+-  “LM” = Levenberg-Marquardt (the default): this is a fast, gradient-descent-based minimizer.

--  "NM" = Nelder-Mead Simplex: slower, possibly less likely to be trapped in local minimum of the fit landscape.
+-  “NM” = Nelder-Mead Simplex: slower, possibly less likely to be trapped in local minimum of the fit landscape.

--  "DE" = Differential Evolution: genetic-algorithm-based; very slow;
+-  “DE” = Differential Evolution: genetic-algorithm-based; very slow;
    probably least likely to be trapped in local minima.
 (This method ignores the initial parameter guesses, instead choosing random values selected from within the lower and upper parameter bounds.)